- Managing Principal

 - New York, NY

-Kerry J. Sulkowicz, MD has served as a trusted leadership advisor to some of the world’s most well-known and respected corporate executives and boards.
-He is the founder and Managing Principal of the Boswell Group LLC, a consultancy based in New York.
-Trained as a psychiatrist and psychoanalyst, he advises CEOs and boards on a range of issues including the CEO’s evolving leadership challenges, CEO transitions and succession planning, management and boardroom dynamics, corporate culture change, and assessments of senior teams.
-Kerry is also a Senior Advisor to Heidrick & Struggles, a professional services firm.
+Kerry J. Sulkowicz, MD serves as a trusted advisor on people and culture to some of the world’s most well-known and respected CEOs and corporate boards.
+He is the founder and Managing Principal of the Boswell Group LLC, a management consultancy based in New York since 1998.
+Dr. Sulkowicz is President-elect of the American Psychoanalytic Association.

 Dr. Sulkowicz is often cited in the press, including the Wall Street Journal, Financial Times, New York Times and Washington Post, and was a regular columnist in Business Week and Fast Company magazines, having written more than seventy columns on the psychology of business.His landmark article, “Worse than Enemies: The CEO’s Destructive Confidant,” was published in the Harvard Business Review in 2004.

-Kerry is a graduate of Harvard College and the University of Texas Medical Branch.
-He was a Resident and Chief Resident in Psychiatry at NYU Medical Center and Bellevue Hospital in New York City.
-He is now a Clinical Professor of Psychiatry at the NYU School of Medicine, where he received the Distinguished Teacher Award, and a faculty member at the Institute for Psychoanalytic Education.
-He is a member of the American Psychoanalytic Association, the Academy of Organizational and Occupational Psychiatry, and the International Society for the Psychoanalytic Study of Organizations.
-Kerry is Chair of the Board of Physicians for Human Rights, and serves on the Advisory Council of Acumen Fund.
+Dr. Sulkowicz is a graduate of Harvard College and the University of Texas Medical Branch.
+He was a Resident and Chief Resident in Psychiatry at New York University Medical Center and Bellevue Hospital.
+He is now a Clinical Professor of Psychiatry at NYU School of Medicine, where he received the Distinguished Teacher Award.
+He also received the Edith Sabshin Teaching Award from the American Psychoanalytic Association.
+A passionate advocate for human rights, Dr. Sulkowicz is the past chair of the board of Physicians for Human Rights, a global human rights organization that shared in the Nobel Peace Prize, and serves on the Advisory Council of Acumen.